 The movement of life inside you: there is no better feeling…

-Pregnancy might be the most rewarding and joyous experience one can go through at the same time it can be very overwhelming.
+Why prenatal counselling?
+Simply because pregnancy, while it might be the most rewarding and joyous experience one can go through, can also be very overwhelming.
 Whether the pregnancy is planned or unplanned it comes along with a host of anxieties.
 It can add new meaning and purpose to your life, and at the same time it can distress you and strain relationships.
 Lack of preparedness, knowledge and the right socio-emotional support can lead to stress, anxiety and depression due to which you might lose the joy of expecting.

 Pregnancy concerns from a psychological point of view:

 Pregnancy is particularly difficult for the carrying mother as her body is going through a lot of changes in hormones, appearances, sleep patterns, morning sickness, unnecessary spotlight on her which leads to pressure, lack of privacy and optimum rest.
 She expects a lot of understanding from her partner that he might not be able to provide due to his own mental strain or lack of awareness.
 This could lead to feeling of loneliness and marital rifts.
 Partners, who have a connect on the arrangements and adjustments required due to the pregnancy and forthcoming childbirth, add a new purpose and meaning to their relationship.
 There is a renewed sense of excitement for the new facet of their intimate partnership.

 At the same time there are a lot of medical needs and nutritional tests one may have to go through.
 Couples might find it difficult to accept the transformation and new found change in priorities and allocation of resources.
 This might further lead to lack of support towards each other and subsequent relationship strain.
 Prenatal counselling would help couples accept the situation and understand each others’ needs better while building a solid foundation for their long time relationship.
 It helps them discard negativity, make healthy choices and regain control over their togetherness.

 Emotional difficulties during pregnancy is commonplace but you might find yourself unable to cope up with yours for more than a few days.
 In case a chat with your partner, family or friends does not help your emotions subside then you might need a counsellor’s support and guidance.
 Sometimes you might have feelings of guilt and shame for not being able to cope up with the expectations created by culture, society or family during pregnancy.
 It is important to process and cope with these feelings.
 You might also feel tearful for long periods of time.
 This feeling is also natural part of your hormones acting out but if this is coming in the way of your joy of pregnancy then you need to take care of yourself.

 “Pregnancy can add new meaning and purpose to your life, but at the same time, it may distress you and strain the relationship with your partner”

 Loss of a child at any stage of pregnancy can have an emotionally devastating impact on the soon to be parents.
 To add to the above there would be physical recovery period followed by the loss, which would still heal quicker than the feelings and mental state that consume the couple and others involved.
 You may feel grief stricken, with a sense of loss, frightened, angry, sad, hopeless, empty guilty, shameful and insufficient.
 Sexual life could be held off in the fear of conceiving again.
 As a result intimacy and communication suffer.
 These feelings need to be healed in order to recover emotionally.

 It is also a transition period for couples who might be experiencing a lot of distress individually and also in their relationship as lot of previous behaviour towards each other changes and one has to give away old comfortable habits.
-Counselling helps the mother and the couple adjust to these initial challenges and bring home the new born.
+Prenatal counselling helps the mother and the couple adjust to these initial challenges and bring home the new born.
 It also helps you feel less isolated by encouraging you to reach out to the community.
 It plays an important role in your identification, expressing and understanding emotions, while you feel supported and come to terms with your real experience.
 It helps your couple support and care for each other through this phase of transition and co parent the new born while regaining choices over new found priorities.